 Not an agency.
 No subcontracting.
 All work is done personally.

-Trusted physical execution for international infrastructure teams managing assets in Azerbaijan — where remote diagnostics stop converging and structural risk starts mattering
+Trusted operational execution for international infrastructure teams managing distributed assets in Azerbaijan - particularly where remote diagnostics stop converging with physical infrastructure reality

 ~